compose-spec/compose-spec/spec.md

 ## Secrets top-level element

 Secrets are a flavour of Configs focussing on sensitive data, with specific constraint for this usage.
-As the platform implementation may significally differ from Configs, dedicated Secrets section allows to configure the related resources.
+As the platform implementation may significantly differ from Configs, dedicated Secrets section allows to configure the related resources.

 The top-level `secrets` declaration defines or references sensitive data that can be granted to the services in this application.
 The source of the secret is either `file` or `external`.